 What is the average size of your Freshman classes?

 Colleges often quote the size of an average class in publications, but the number is usually an average of all classes held on the campus.
 Freshman level general education courses are the largest classes on campus, and are usually much larger than the average class size number would lead one to believe.
 When visiting a campus, be sure to ask about the average Freshman class size and insist on seeing a classroom that is used for Freshman Composition or College Algebra.

 Fast Fact: UACCM’s largest classrooms contain only 30 students.
 Most classes have a limit of 24 students and some courses have a limit of as few as 10 students.

 Does the college superscore the ACT for scholarship purposes?

 Some colleges, including UACCM, superscore the ACT or other entrance exams for the purpose of awarding academic scholarships.
 Superscoring means that the college will select the highest subscore from each section of the ACT and re-average those subscores to reach a new composite.
 UACCM uses a system of semi-superscoring to determine scholarship eligibility.
 Choose the highest subscores earned in English, reading, and math, then divide the sum of those subscores by three.
 This is your student’s new composite.

 Fast Fact: UACCM awards full tuition waivers for semi-superscores of 24, and $500 tuition waivers for students with semi-superscores of 21- 23 on the ACT exam.
-Comparable COMPASS scores are also considered.
+Comparable ACCUPLACER scores are also considered.